Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/docker-registry.rst

    WantedBy=multi-user.target

-The docker registry is run on port 80 inside of the docker container so that users don't need to point to any special port, they would only use the domain, image name and tag like ``example.com/ubuntu:16.04``.
+The docker registry is run on port 80 inside of the docker container so that users do not need to point to any special port, they would only use the domain, image name and tag like ``example.com/ubuntu:16.04``.

 This will save the content of the registry in a docker volume called